Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-capability.md

 # Capability

 :::{Important}
-Terra's capability module inherits from Cosmos SDK's [`capability`](https://docs.cosmos.network/master/modules/capability/) module.
-This document is a stub and covers mainly important Terra-specific notes about how it is used.
+Daodiseo's capability module inherits from Cosmos SDK's [`capability`](https://docs.cosmos.network/master/modules/capability/) module.
+This document is a stub and covers mainly important Daodiseo-specific notes about how it is used.
 :::

 The capability module allows you to provision, track, and authenticate multiowner capabilities at runtime.